OmdenaAI/omdena-texas-homelessness/src/tasks/task-2-EDA/readme.md

     * Can we create visualizations that we can show to a consumer or marketing supervisor(basically anyone with little knowledge of DS) and get them to understand the data?
     * Using these visualizations, what insights do we gain from the data?
 Do we need to manipulate our data anymore than we already have?
   * Normalization vs. Scaling
     * As we create these visualizations, we need to think about how the data falls.
 Are we going to experience a skew that can lead to data leakage down the road?
 How does the data from this set fall on the map as opposed to the other data sets?
+Is it well-generalized or is this only specific to a certain circumstance?
 How is everything intraconnected?
 These are the key points in this subtask.
 * Feature Engineering and Dimension Reduction
   * Target Identification and Feature Identification.
 What works with the data, what doesn't?
     * Do we need to create a target?
 How can we given the data provided?